BinBashBanana/webretro/readme.md

 ## what is this?

-an effort to make webretro fully portable and dynamic!.. in my spare time. basically, it's some unofficial work on webretro-v6.6, because i am impatient.
+an effort to make webretro fully portable and dynamic!.. in my spare time. basically, it's some unofficial work on webretro-v6.6, because i am impatient. also, this is an excuse for me to dip my toes into & get better at javascript in general: i hardly ever touch this lang, so this is good practice.

 ## what's left TODO?